-Today was kind of an interesting day, not too many clients, and I’m kind of easing back into things after the new year.
-I did see quite a few things today though, and I wanted to share with you guys some things I observed about humans and some different things that humans do.
-I put down a few notes and I thought I’d share these with you.
+Today was an interesting day.
+I didn’t have too many clients, and I’m kind of easing back into things after the new year.
+I did see quite a few things today that I wanted to share with you.
+Some things I observed about humans and the different things that humans do.
 Maybe you’ll learn some things you didn’t know about yourself.

-One thing I wrote down was “do you rush when you are learning something new?”
+The first thing is, “Do you rush when you are learning something new?”
 This is something that I’ve noticed quite a bit within the first 2-3 sessions I have with most of my clients.
 When people are learning something new, they tend to rush through it.
-You may be one of those folks, so, as you’re thinking about your dog training and getting better at your own handler skills, do you ever just take your time and deliberately go through that?
+You may be one of those as well.
+As you’re thinking about your dog training and getting better at your own handler skills, do you ever just take your time and deliberately go through that?

-You should watch yourself, maybe video yourself, bust out your phone, or have a friend record you, but I really want you to do that.
-If you watch yourself and you say, “wow, I really am rushing quite a bit to communicate” then I want you to just slow that down.
-Here’s a little tip when you’re training dogs, timing is really, really important.
-As a somewhat former musician, I know that the faster a song goes, the harder it is to get all the timing right.
-So, as you’re thinking about your dog training again, go slow.
-That way, you can get the timing right, and then as you get better at getting the timing right, you can speed it up and have it be exactly what you want it to be.
+It would help if you watched yourself.
+Maybe even video yourself or have a friend record you.
+If you watch yourself and notice that your communication is rushed, slow it down.
+Here’s a little tip when you’re training dogs.
+Timing is critical.
+As a former musician, I know that the faster a song goes the harder it is to get all the timing right.
+So, as you’re thinking about your dog training again, slow down.
+That way, you can get the timing right.
+As you get better at getting the timing right, you can speed it up and have it be exactly what you want.

 Next is, “Do you hold your breath when you are heavily concentrating?”
 It’s so funny, but a lot of my clients do this.
 Especially in the leash walking sessions when I’m sending a lot of information to them.
 They’re walking with their dog, and I look at them and see their faces just turning super white, and I ask, “Are you breathing?”
 Then the person just gasps out, “I am now.”
 Then, we generally have a good laugh.